iconify/icon-finder/docs/core/blocks.md

 -   `page`: Current page.
 The first page is 0.
 -   `length`: Total number of icons.
 This is not the number of pages.
 -   `perPage`: Number of icons to display per page.
-This value is taken from Icon Finder configuration.
+This value is taken from the Icon Finder configuration.
 See [config.md](config.md).
 -   `more`: boolean.
 This is used in the search results.
 See below.

 To help with displaying pagination, there are several helper functions: